MauroAbidalCarrer/webserv/project_documentation_ressources/high_level_implementation_guidelines.md

 > multiple IO operations on multiple file descriptors will be performed.
 > To manage those operations and file descriptors we will implement a singleton class,
 > the ``IO_manager``("OMG a singleton class!
 This is bad practice!"
 I know, I know).
-> This class will provide to the rest of the code base a convinient, secure and "leak free" way to create/close files and perform IO operations on them.
+> This class will provide to the rest of the code base a convinient, secure and "leak free" solution
+to create/close files and perform IO operations on them.
-> This class will be a big warp around ``epoll``.
+> This class will essentially be a big warp around ``epoll``.
 > Insteand of calling ``epoll_ctl`` and ``epoll_wait``,
 > one may simply call ``IO_Manager.add_new_fd_to_interest(new_fd, timout, read_callback, write_callback, timeout_callback)``
 > and the manager will "magically" call the appropriate callbacks when necessary.